-AIDS is one of the world’s most devastating diseases.
+AIDS is one of the world’s most devastating diseases

 The plague known as AIDS kills millions of people each year, with children being a large percentage of the victims.
-A few decade into the epidemic there still is no known cure or vaccine for the devastating disease.
-As researchers continue to work on a true cure, drugs have been developed and are being administered which help a person with AIDS live longer than they otherwise could untreated, often many years longer.
+A few decades into the epidemic there still is no known cure or vaccine for the devastating disease.
+As researchers continue to work on a cure, drugs have been developed and are being administered which help a person with AIDS live longer than they otherwise could untreated, often many years longer.

 Let’s get some background on AIDS.
 People can get AIDS in many ways.
 Some include bad blood transfusions, being injected with used needles, coming in contact with a person infected with AIDS blood, and unprotected sex.
 These lead to getting AIDS, and eventually death.
 And these are just some of the reasons why people in Africa are dying by the millions because of AIDS.

 There are many reasons why Africa has such a high number of AIDS cases.
-The main reason is because, many Africans are having unprotected sex.
-And many people in Africa are not educated about the dangers of AIDS or unprotected sex.
+The main reason is because, many Africans are having unprotected sex, and many people in Africa are not educated about the dangers of AIDS or unprotected sex.
 Recently the President of South Africa made a comment doubting AIDS existed.
 This is one of the other reasons why people in Africa have high AIDS cases.
 Many just don’t believe that AIDS exists, and so they don’t take proper precautions to avoid contracting the disease.

+Also, many African countries do not have proper hospitals or clinics for their citizens.
+Unlike Canada, many African hospitals do not have sophisticated medical equipment that can screen donated blood for diseases.
 So, this means that if someone in Africa needs a blood transfusion, they could potentially get blood infected with AIDS.
-And, African hospitals have sometimes use needles over and over again.
+African hospital sometimes use needles over and over again.
 This means that you can also contract by being given a used needle.

 The AIDS problem in Africa can only be helped if proper medical treatment and AIDS drugs are available for every African who has AIDS.
-And major progress is being made today.
+Major progress is being made today.
 Many of the companies who make AIDS drugs may soon start lowering the prices so that these particular drugs can be affordable for someone in Africa with AIDS.
 Also volunteers with many organizations such as the Red Cross and officials with the United Nations are going into Africa to help educate the public about the dangers of AIDS, what AIDS actually is, and how to prevent getting AIDS in the first place.

 It is the hope of many people that AIDS in Africa will soon be brought under control.
-Until then the people of Africa will have to be better educated about AIDS and what it can do to a person.
+Until then, the people of Africa will have to be better educated about AIDS and what it can do to a person.
 Until this happens, AIDS will continue to plague the continent for years to come.